April 26, 2019 2 min read

 I feel very strongly that as a brand you are what you create and I have done my best to create a product and operate a business that is transparent, ethical and sustainable.
 Fashion Revolution is an important week in reminding us of how we can be responsible as brands, manufacturers and consumers in what we buy, wear and consume on a day to day level.

 One of the things that has shocked me the most about switching career and industry to fashion is the secrecy and lack of transparency around manufacturing and supply chains.
 I spent a lot of time sourcing manufacturers that I could speak directly with, visit and build a great relationship with.
-To break the taboo and so you can have full confidence when buying my pieces - here are the two factories making our lingerie.
+To break the taboo and so you can have full confidence when buying my pieces - here is the production studio making our lingerie.

 I make my all my lingerie and loungewear pieces with The Fashion Production Company in the heart of Sydney.
-They are a small artisan studio with under 10 employees who do highly skilled work for numerous Australian designer labels including mine.
+They are a small artisan studio with under 10 employees who do highly skilled work for numerous Australian designer labels (Sarah Jane Clarke, Matteau and more) including mine.
 They work with a specialist cutter in Marrickville who I also visit regularly.

 Above all, I want to make sure the lingerie I make is exquisitely and ethically made.
 The best way for me to do this is to be able to build a lasting relationship with the manufacturer and to visit them in person.
 I sell predominantly in Australia and it makes sense for me to support industry in the country I call home.

 Australia is well regulated in terms of fair pay and safe working conditions for garment workers.
 This means that I can sleep easy at night knowing that I am producing lingerie that is respectfully made in regard to people and the planet and more importantly that you can too.

 Xx Ms. Kensington